cytoscape/cytoscape-manual/docs/Styles.md

     of this editor.
 The first time you open the editor, the *Min* and *Max* values are set by the range of the data column you selected (i.e. the minimum and maximum values of the mapped column).
+    Once you change this, you can restore the default numbers by clicking *Reset* button.

 3.  **Add** - Adds a new handle to the editor.